The Story of Ken-Ton Schools

 At the time, the City of Buffalo was thriving as a commercial, transit and industrial center, and innovations in transportation and homebuilding were making the dreams of suburban life possible.
 With the rapid growth of Kenmore and other nearby communities, the need for schools grew fast.

 The Kenmore-Town of Tonawanda School District as it is today took shape with the consolidation of several smaller school districts in the 1920s and 1930s.
 The history of Ken-Ton Schools would be shaped by the trials and triumphs of the 20th Century and surging student enrollment as the Village of Kenmore and Town of Tonawanda quickly became Buffalo’s most populous suburban communities.
-Visit the About Us Page to learn more about the Ken-Ton School District.
+Visit the About Us Page to learn more about the Ken-Ton School District today.

 Have anything to add?
 Contact Patrick Fanelli, Community Relations Coordinator, at firstname.lastname@example.org.